sun-n-y/myClothingStore/README.md

 - add hero component with carousel
 - add axios custom instance
 - add error element so it wont break entire layout
+- add landing loader
+  - any child components rendered by landing component, has access to loader data, with the use loader data hook
+  - this component also can be used on any other page too -